 1.)
 MAKE SURE YOU HAVE A BUYER’S AGENT REPRESENT YOU

 — What’s a Lot Premium?
 Lot premiums are when builders add an additional cost for the lot they would build your home on.
-So, for instance, Oyster Point Mount Pleasant by well known national builder DR Horton is a wonderful community and like all builders what they advertised for the prices of the homes are the price WITHOUT the “lot premium”, So really the cost of the home is probably $35,000 more before you choose finishes or upgrades.
+So, for instance, Oyster Point Mount Pleasant by well-known national builder DR Horton is a wonderful community and like all builders what they advertised for the prices of the homes is the price WITHOUT the “lot premium”, So really the cost of the home is probably $35,000 more before you choose finishes or upgrades.
 More times than not the lot premium is for the cost it will take them to prepare the lot, i.e. clear it of trees and undergrowth, site plan/house orientation fees for the architect, additional fill dirt, and grading.
 But I can guarantee this if the lot premium is $65,000, they’re making at least $20-30k profit.

 - I once made my client $20,000 more because I was with them while they were looking at a community site plan of available lots with the builder’s sales agent, and by knowing how neighborhoods are built out I told them which lot was going to be the best one and that they needed to buy it “now”..
 Sure enough, the next week the builder raised the prices on the lot premiums.
 Secondly, your agent (shall I say new construction experienced), will know which locations are most desirable for return on investment, which ones will be most desirable when you go to sell.
 They should know what buyers are looking for vs what you think you want or you think is best.